-Again, these are [mostly] all optional things to keep in a space guests would use, but might get you thinking.
+Again, these are [mostly] all optional things to have in a space guests would use, but might get you thinking.

-One option for adding storage into many bathrooms is to add some floating shelves.
+One option for adding storage into many bathrooms is to incorporate some floating shelves.
 Luckily, right now that is a pretty on trend way to decorate, and it gives you the counter top space you are lacking due to the pedestal sink.
 You can easily include decor on your shelf that not only makes your space functional, but also stylish.

-If you add floating shelves, naturally integrate decor with useful items onto shelves like I did below, For us we used a small basket to hold feminine hygiene products and a little jar with matches which is both useful and emphasizes the decorative aspect of your space.
+If you install floating shelves, naturally integrate decor with useful items onto shelves like I did below, For us we used a small basket to hold feminine hygiene products and a little jar with matches which is both useful and emphasizes the decorative aspect of your space.

-Be sure when adding the shelves they are in a place where you or your guests won’t hit their head or shoulders.
+Be sure to install the shelves in a place where you or your guests won’t hit their head or shoulders.

-Another great option that is especially great for anyone with a tiny space is to add a medicine cabinet.
-Our 150 year old house had medicine cabinets in all of the bathrooms due to the small sizes.
-To help our space function well for a family of four, we are choosing to keep some variation on those cabinets.
+Another great option that works well for anyone with a tiny space is to opt for a medicine cabinet.
+Our 150 year old house had medicine cabinets in all of our baths due to the small sizes.
+To help our space function well for a family of four, we are choosing some variation of the cabinets to remain.

 When it comes to small spaces it is especially important to utilize unused space that would otherwise be completely wasted.

-This is an especially helpful way to store beauty products, and small bathroom items while retaining a very clean look.
+This is a helpful way to store beauty products, and small bathroom items while retaining a very clean look.
 I have rounded up several of my favorite more stylish medicine cabinets in this post because they have been on our list for a while.

-In our guest bathroom we opted to do this mirror instead of the medicine cabinet – but have found that to be really helpful as well.
-It adds a level of storage without being so hard to install and find for the space.
+In our guest bathroom we opted to do this mirror instead of the medicine cabinet, but have found that to be really helpful as well.
+It creates a level of storage without being so hard to install and find for the space.

 Another option for organizing your small bathroom is to add some smaller aspects that combined will give you most of the storage you might need.